bscotch/stitch/docs/gms2-file-structure.md

 # GameMaker Studio 2.3+ Project File Structure

+This document contains notes about the files that collectively make up a Gamemaker Studio 2.3+ project.
+It is incomplete and may not be up to date, so it should be considered a starting point to understand how projects are put together.

 ## File types

 The main organizational content of a GameMaker project is in JSON-like files,